Yes, these really do make things worse!

 “Why does that bother you?”

 This response requires children to shift from the affect (feeling their feelings) to the cognitive (describing and explaining them).
+Note: These tasks engage and require access to different parts of the brain.
 It asks kids to defend their feelings, and suggests the need to convince the adult that the feelings are legitimate in order to get the adult’s approval or acceptance.
-Bottom line: It really doesn’t matter why something is bothering someone; it just matters that it does (and that we are willing to accept it without understanding).
+Bottom line: It really doesn’t matter why something is bothering someone; it just matters that it does (and that we are willing to accept the reality of their emotional experience without understanding).